Our Team

 Todd Bethune, Executive Vice President & CFO

-Todd Bethune joined the Lorneville Executive team in 2013, bringing over 20 years of leadership experience in corporate finance, mergers & acquisitions, and strategic management.
-Before joining Lorneville, he held several senior financial roles including Chief Financial Officer at Jacques Whitford, Vice President of Ernst & Young Corporate Finance, Director of Acquisition Integration at Stantec, and Corporate Controller at Emera.
-Todd holds a Master of Business Administration from Dalhousie University and is a Certified Management Accountant.
-He has also completed extensive business valuation training through the Canadian Institute of Chartered Business Valuators and Harvard University.
-Todd is the past Chairman of the Brigadoon Children’s Camp Society Board of Directors which fundraised and constructed a multi-million dollar summer camp for children suffering with chronic illness in the Maritimes.
-He has also volunteered with organizations such as UNICEF and Junior Achievement.
+Todd Bethune joined the Lorneville Executive team in 2013.
+Todd has over 30 years of leadership experience in corporate finance, mergers & acquisitions, strategic planning, and risk management.
+Before joining Lorneville, he held several senior leadership roles, including Chief Financial Officer at Jacques Whitford, Vice President of Ernst & Young Corporate Finance, Director of Acquisition Integration at Stantec, and Corporate Controller at Emera.
+Todd holds a Master of Business Administration from Dalhousie University and is a Certified Professional Accountant.
+Todd has also completed extensive business valuation training through the Canadian Institute of Chartered Business Valuators and has a Construction Law certificate from Osgoode Hall.
+Todd is the past Chairman of the Brigadoon Children’s Camp Society Board of Directors, which fundraised and constructed a multi-million-dollar summer camp for children suffering from chronic illness in the Maritimes.
+He has also volunteered with organizations such as UNICEF, Junior Achievement and minor hockey.

-• Carrie Quaschnick, P. ENG, Western Regional Manager
+• Carrie Quaschnick, P. ENG, Regional Director of Operations - Western Canada

-Joining Lorneville in 2020 as Regional Manager in western Canada, Carrie Quaschnick brings 20 years of training and experience in northern Alberta’s heavy industrial sector.
-Starting as an Engineer in Training for Horton CBI Ltd., Carrie progressed through a series of positions culminating in Project Management responsibilities for the construction of major process facilities including the Kearl Oil Sands Project.
-Following a transition to APTIM Services Canada, Carrie held responsibility for overseeing the company’s Canadian-wide operations.
-A Graduate with Distinction from the University of Alberta and holding a Bachelor of Science, Civil Engineering as well as Professional Engineer registration in Alberta, Carrie is currently pursuing a Master’s in Business Administration.
+Joining Lorneville in 2020 as Regional Manager in Western Canada, Carrie brings 20 years of training and experience in northern Alberta’s heavy industrial sector.
+Starting as an Engineer in Training for Horton CBI Ltd., Carrie progressed through a series of positions culminating in Project Management responsibilities for constructing major process facilities, including the Kearl Oil Sands Project.
+Following a transition to APTIM Services Canada, Carrie oversaw the company’s Canadian-wide operations.
+A Graduate with Distinction from the University of Alberta and holds a Bachelor of Science in Civil Engineering and Professional Engineer registration in Alberta, Carrie is pursuing a master’s in business administration.

-• Khalil Asal, P. ENG, Central Regional Manager
+• Khalil Asal, P. ENG, Regional Director of Operations - Central Canada

-Khalil Asal is the Central Canada Regional Manager for Lorneville.
-Since joining the company in 2004 he has held tenure as Fabrication Division Manager as well as Director of Business Development and Estimating.
-In these roles, he has been involved in all aspects of Lorneville’s business including numerous projects and operational and quality initiatives during the successful transition from a regional company to one with a strong and balanced national presence.
-Khalil’s previous career has included both technical and management leadership roles within the manufacturing and construction industries.
+Khalil Asal is the Regional Director of Operations – Central Canada.
+Since joining the company in 2004, he has held tenure as Regional Manager, Fabrication Division Manager and Director of Business Development and Estimating.
+In these roles, he has been involved in all aspects of Lorneville’s business, including numerous projects and operational and quality initiatives during the successful transition from a regional company to one with a solid and balanced national presence.
+Khalil’s previous career has included technical and management leadership roles in manufacturing and construction.
 Khalil earned a Ba.
-Sc. in Mechanical Engineering from the University of Toronto in 1992 and has completed post-graduate studies in marketing at Queens University and Project Management at UNB.
+Sc. in Mechanical Engineering from the University of Toronto in 1992 and completed post-graduate marketing studies at Queens University and Project Management at UNB.
 He holds a Professional Engineer designation in the province of New Brunswick.

-• Derek McGraw, P. ENG, Atlantic Regional Manager
+• Derek McGraw, P. ENG, Regional Director of Operations - Atlantic Canada

-Derek has been with Lorneville since 2005 starting as a Field Engineer then progressing to Project Manager, Operations Manager before assuming the Regional Manager position in Atlantic Canada.
-Between 2005 and 2021 he was involved with many of the key projects within the company including numerous refinery turnarounds and capital projects, pulp & paper expansions, LNG facility construction, mining construction, and large module fabrication and installation.
-Derek has also been involved in the implementation of the organization’s ERP and Procore systems.
-With a degree in Mechanical Engineering from the University of New Brunswick and Professional Engineer designation in New Brunswick, he is a 2022 MBA (Leadership) candidate from Dalhousie University.
-Derek also volunteers with local youth sports organizations and is active in several collective bargaining committees for Southern NB.
+Derek has been with Lorneville since 2005, starting as a Field Engineer and then progressing to Project Manager, Operations Manager, and Regional Manager before assuming the Regional Director of Operations – Atlantic Canada position.
+Between 2005 and 2021, he was involved with many of the company’s key projects, including numerous refinery turnarounds and capital projects, pulp and paper expansions, LNG facility construction, mining construction, and large module fabrication and installation.
+Derek has also assisted with implementing the organization’s ERP and Procore systems.
+With a degree in Mechanical Engineering from the University of New Brunswick and a Professional Engineer designation in New Brunswick, Derek is a 2022 MBA (Leadership) candidate from Dalhousie University.
+He also volunteers with local youth sports organizations and is active in several collective bargaining committees for Southern New Brunswick.

 • Mike Rekrutiak, P. ENG, National Business Development Manager